Fluffy Pumpkin Cream Pie

 Yet before I say goodbye to my cream pie tomfoolery, I wanted to share just one more variation.
 The Pumpkin Cream Pie!

-And just in time for Thanksgiving.
+And just in time for Halloween and Thanksgiving.
 Can you believe the timing?

 So obviously, turning my pumpkin pie into a pumpkin cream pie was the perfect solution.